Bloom Hamner

 They were onto something.

-Mr. Dansdill has distinguished himself the past decade with a willingness to explore many different courses in K-12 education.
-He joined Christ School's faculty in 2022 as a Spanish instructor and assistant football coach.
+Mr. Dansdill has more than a decade of varied experience in K-12 education and joined Christ School's faculty in 2022 as a Spanish instructor and assistant football coach.

 Mr. Dansdill graduated from Wheaton with a B.A. in Elementary Education.